 There are several areas on campus that have public access for computing.
-If you have a laptop almost all of campus has wireless access.
+If you have a laptop, almost all of campus has wireless access.
 Also, there are several locations on campus with computer labs.
-For more information on locations, hours, and equipment provided in these labs click here.
+For more information on locations, hours, and equipment provided in these labs, view the lab schedules.

-Ferris Mail - All students are given a Ferris Mail account which is an email account powered by Google.
+Ferris Mail - All students are given a Ferris Mail account, which is an email account powered by Google.
 It features email, calendar, Google docs, and Google chat.
-For more information on Ferris Mail click here.
+For more information on Ferris Mail, view the Ferris Mail page.

-Lotus Notes - All Faculty and staff given a Lotus Notes account when they are hired.
-Lotus Notes is a business email solution that provides email, calendar, and task list features.
-Student Registered Organizations (RSOs) are also able to request a Lotus Notes account.
+Employee email - All Faculty and staff are given an Outlook employee email account when they are hired.
+Outlook is a business email solution that provides email, calendar, and task list features.
+Registered Student Organizations (RSOs) are also able to request an Outlook account.
 RSOs can do this by contacting TAC.